Media Log

 The movie is about the last match in the series and stays close to the source material.
 Despite following the same major story beats, it changes the protagonist of the original series, Sakuragi, to Ryota, one of the supporting leads.
 Through this shift in POV, we get a tonally different story than the one in the manga.
 While Slam Dunk is about the transformative power of sports, The First Slam Dunk adds an additional layer focused on the transformative power of grief.
 This is done through the usage of flashback scenes.
 We learn about Ryota's older brother, who introduced him to basketball but met an untimely end during a fishing trip.
 Parts of the backstory originate from Piercing, a parallel universe one-shot that Inoue did after Slam Dunk's completion (it's a quick read with nice art, I recommend it even if you never read Slam Dunk).

 I think it would have been easy for TFSD to be a straightforward adaptation, banking on audience nostalgia.
 The adaptation straddles the line between being true to the source comic, a sports manga with comedic elements published in Shounen Jump, while simultaneously creating something new that more closely resembles Inoue's present seinen work such as Real and Vagabond.
 As a fan of his current work, I loved the change in tone.
-Slam Dunk can be a weird manga to recommend because you can tell Inoue Takehiko wrote it when he was new to writing.
-It's all over the place until it eventually hits it's stride.
+Slam Dunk can be a weird manga to recommend because it doesn't start off with a solid identity.
+It tries to be a sports manga, gag manga, and deliquent fight manga all at once until it eventually hits it's stride.
 With TFSD, he was able to bring the universe of Slam Dunk up to par with his current output, which veers more thoughtful and contemplative rather than fun.
-However, I could sense that maybe not everyone in the theater enjoyed it the same...I saw many parents in the theatre with their children and could tell while exiting that some people were a bit taken aback with how the movie had a more adult audience in mind...
+However, I could sense that maybe not everyone in the theater enjoyed it the same...I saw many parents bring their children along to watch the movie and could tell while exiting that some people were a bit taken aback with how the movie had a more mature audience in mind...